Meruman/Data-mining/docs/_posts/2019-06-26-Classification-Basics.md

 That is all for now.
 If you want to check out the current version of the app you can download it [here](https://github.com/DBSE-teaching/isee2019-NOOBS.apk/blob/master/Apk%20files/CatchYourMoneyV02.apk).

 _**Thanks for visting our blog!**_
+For the advanced prototype we recieved new requirements from the customer.
+Most of them were related to already existing functionalities of the app, but some were completely new.

+* The report screen should contain at least two differnt kind of charts which display the report of the past transaction in a graphical manner.
+* The categories for transactions should have icons for better identification.
+This includes that the user can use an icon out of a libary for his created categories.
+* Already inserted transaction should be deletable.
+* The user should be able to set a monthly budget.
+* A possibility to send a monthly report via e-mail should be integrated